jaytaph/HTRouter/README.md

-tl;dr: Use your plain .htaccess files on the PHP v5.4 built-in webserver.
+tl;dr: Use your plain .htaccess files on the PHP v5.4 built-in web server.

 HTRouter
 ========